gus-maurizio/datagen/README.md

 ##### Utility to create data records at a specific rate for testing purposes
 ## TL;DR
 A tool to generate unique records of a given length and at a given rate expressed in records per second.
-Comes in two basic flavors (a golang version is in the works), a bash script, and a python program.
+Comes in three basic flavors (a golang version has been added), a bash script, a go and a python programs.
 ### The Linux way: datagen.bash
 In order to use it, some prerequisite components are needed:
 - Pipe Viewer tool (`pv`).